This post may contain affiliate links. Please read my privacy policy.

 The rich brown sauce with tender beef and healthy broccoli has captured the hearts and palate of many people.
 This recipe is from my Easy Chinese Recipes cookbook, the best selling and top rated Chinese cookery book.

-- The brown sauce should be light and not starchy or sticky.
-It should just barely coat the beef.
+- Keep the sauce light: The brown sauce should never be thick, starchy, or sticky.
+It should be light and just barely coat the beef so the natural flavors still shine through.

 For perfect wok stir fries, please check out my Chinese stir-frying techniques.